Bill and Bessie Too prepare to head south

 I hiked to Khardong Gompa, reached by a steep trail from Keylong.

-School kids starting their morning with drills, exercises, and songs in Udaipur
+School kids start their morning with drills, exercises, and songs in Udaipur.

 Next: Cycling from Udaipur over the Kunzum La to Tabo Gompa in Spiti